-Article 112 - Grouping of pharmaceutical products for advertising and retailing purposes
+Article 112 - Dividing pharmaceutical products into groups for advertising and retail sales purposes

-- 1. For advertising and retailing purposes, pharmaceutical products shall be divided into 3 groups: - a) the first group shall include pharmaceutical products under special control, as well as therapeutic agents equated with pharmaceutical products under special control in terms of a legitimate circulation regime (the Minister shall approve the list of therapeutic agents equated with pharmaceutical products under special control and the procedure for their legal circulation): - b) the second group shall include pharmaceutical products, whose inappropriate use may cause considerable damage to human health and life, and/or which may not be administered according to the patient information leaflet only, without a physician's prescription, and which are dispensed on prescription (the Minister shall determine the procedure for writing a prescription for a pharmaceutical product falling under the second group); - c) the third group shall include pharmaceutical products that may be administered according to the patient information leaflet without a physician's prescription, and that are dispensed over the counter. - 2.
-Assigning pharmaceutical products having the same generic name, form and dosage but different brand names to more than one group shall be inadmissible. - 3.
-The Minister shall define the lists of pharmaceutical products falling under the first and third groups referred to in paragraph 1 of this article.
+- 1. For advertising and retail sales purposes, pharmaceutical products shall be divided into the following 3 groups: - a) the first group shall include pharmaceutical products subject to special control, and therapeutic agents equated with pharmaceutical products subject to special control in terms of the legitimate circulation regime (the Minister shall approve the list of therapeutic agents equated with pharmaceutical products subject to special control and the procedure for their legal circulation); - b) the second group shall include pharmaceutical products inappropriate use of which may cause considerable damage to human health and life, and/or which may not be administered according to the patient information leaflet only, without physician's prescription, and which are available on prescription (the Minister shall determine the procedure for issuing a prescription for a pharmaceutical product falling under the second group);

+c) the third group shall include pharmaceutical products that may be administered according to the patient information leaflet, without physician's prescription, and which are available without prescription.

+2. Pharmaceutical products with the same generic name, form and dosage and with different brand names may not fall under more than one group.

+3. The Minister shall define the lists of pharmaceutical products falling under the first and third groups specified in paragraph 1 of this article.

-4. Pharmaceutical products falling under the third group shall be defined on the basis of international practice.
-All other pharmaceutical products that have been granted marketing authorisation in Georgia shall automatically fall under the second group.
+4. Pharmaceutical products falling under the third group shall be defined on the basis of the international practice.
+All other pharmaceutical products that have been granted a marketing authorisation in Georgia shall automatically fall under the second group.

 Law of Georgia No 1586 of 10 August 2009 - LHG I, No 26, 27.8.2009, Art.
-149
+149 Law of Georgia No 907 of 30 July 2013 - website, 20.8.2013